nowheel/minelogin/README.md

 # MINELOGIN

+THIS MODULE IS DEPRECATED, WE HAVE ISSUE WITH REGISTRATION END CHECK USER WITH DATABASE, BECAUSE AUTHME RELOADED IS INCOMPATIBLE

 Minelogin is a module for Drupal 7, to registration form added 1 step for minecraft password, required Bukkit with AuthMe plugin.